 My podcast, Constructing You, has also been intensely successful, thanks to the community.
 In six months of launch, I’ve had 20K downloads around the world.
 The podcast has been a powerful medium for me to speak to my audience consistently.

 It’s only been two months since I released my book, Constructing Your Career, which has also been a valuable avenue for further spreading my philosophy and insights.
 Conventional marketing will dictate to dominate one platform, but in the Thought Leadership world, omnipresence is the strategy.

 As long as I am working on my own mindset, skillset, and heart set and continuing to take immediate and massive action, risks are eliminated, distilled, and diluted.
 The minute you stop first and foremost working and investing in yourself, you run into massive risk.

 Q9) Did the pandemic (COVID 19) affected your business? if yes how?

 It certainly did – in the most positive ways possible.
 Despite the pandemic, I have had more sold-out masterminds, private clients, and massive success with the book and the podcast.
 I am a future-focused person, and I am constantly looking for an opportunity, not barricades.
 The pandemic created a lot of net time for me which I leveraged well to continue establishing my authority and my business.

 Q10) What are your responsibilities as the business owner?

 I have a fiduciary responsibility to my business and its stakeholders.
 It is negligible business practice if your business doesn’t do well.
-I am responsible for both working in the business, and on the business.
+I am responsible for both working in the business and on the business.
 It’s a balance that I am refining.
-But I am the one who has the vision, who sets the trajectory into place as to what is happening next, and then making it all happen.
+But I am the one who has the vision, who sets the trajectory into place as to what is happening next and then makes it all happen.